-Since reopening, Kirby’s has successfully grown from one restaurant to five: Kirby’s Southlake (DFW Airport North), Kirby’s The Woodlands (north of Houston), Kirby’s San Antonio, WoodFire Dallas (Greenville Avenue, a Chef-driven casual eatery specializing in Hickory Wood Grilled Cuisine), and Mickey Mantle’s Steakhouse in the Bricktown area of downtown Oklahoma City.
+Since reopening, Kirby’s has successfully grown from one restaurant to four: Kirby’s Southlake (DFW Airport North), Kirby’s The Woodlands (north of Houston), Kirby’s San Antonio and Mickey Mantle’s Steakhouse in the Bricktown area of downtown Oklahoma City.

 “B.J. looked forward to Kirby’s return to Dallas,” said Mrs Kirby.
 “While he passed away shortly before the reopening, I know he wished for its success.”
 Kirby’s is owned and operated by James Ingram and Monte Hough, and they have dedicated their restaurants to the memory of their friend B.J.
 Kirby.